-Submissions which do not obviously fall into one of the categories should be discussed with the Editor.
+The categories of papers accepted to PTR are explained below.
+Submissions which do not obviously fall into one of the categories should be discussed with the editor.

 Research by undergraduate students, usually based on project dissertations, are especially welcome as long as the research is relevant to the teaching and learning of psychology.
 Please follow the guidance provided for refereed papers when submitting contributions of this nature.

 Contributors are welcome to share their suggestions for good teaching activities, whether pre-tertiary, undergraduate or postgraduate.
 Such contributions should outline the nature of the activity, experience of its use and a brief consideration of research, suggesting an explanation for its success.

 Current and significant abstracts related to the teaching and learning of psychology are culled and presented.
 Abstracts for submissions should be sent to the Abstracts Editor via [email protected]